okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 ## Talking through the properties of functional programming

-Addition is fantastic introduction into the some of the core properties of functional programming as it exhibits them in a way that it easy to understand.
+**Addition** is a fantastic introduction into some of the core properties of functional programming as it exhibits them in a way that is easy to understand.

 There are **four important properties** of functional programming: